ControlCompany/InfectedCompany/README.md

 ### How do I rebind my keys?
 See section on [Keybind configuration](#keybind-configuration).

+### Does the mod work for Challenge moons?
+No, the mod is disabled for challenge moons.

 ## Report bugs/issues/requests

-Please report any bugs and issues you encountered while using the mod or make a request by creating an issue on the [official GitHub repo issues page](https://github.com/InfectedCompany/InfectedCompany/issues).
+Please report any bugs and issues you encountered while using the mod or make a request by creating an issue on the [official GitHub repo issues page](https://github.com/ControlCompany/InfectedCompany/issues).
 Thank you! :)

 ### v0.0.9
 - Initial release